Enzo2806/RecogniChess/README.md

 This repository falls under an MIT license, meaning that all the code and images are free for non-commercial use.
 Citing the repository and paper in any subsequent work is greatly appreciated.

 ## Running the code
 Please use "pip install -r requirements.txt" to install the dependencies required for the project.
-Please note that the pre-processing pipeline code requires an older version of Numpy, as explained using a comment in the header of the preprocessing.ipynb file.
+Please note that the pre-processing pipeline code requires an older version of Numpy, as explained using a comment in the header of "preprocessing_utils.py" under the "Real life data" folder.